FP-22-23/java-term-project-mpradoj04/README.md

 ***Other operations**:

--boolean isUrgent.
+-*boolean isUrgent*.
 Which takes no atributes, and depending on the values of the basic properties of Treatment, it will return true if the patient condition is critical, false otherwise

 #### Auxiliary types